 Even if you think that your injury “isn’t that bad” or it is getting better, be sure to let the doctor know exactly how you are feeling.
 “If it’s not in the medical records, it may as well never happened” is how most insurance companies view your claim.
 If you think your doctor is not addressing your complaints then be sure to let your attorney know.

 #3 – LYING ABOUT PREVIOUS INJURIES

-Injury victims are often their own worst enemy, especially when they try to conceal prior claims.
+People defending their workers’ comp claims are often their own worst enemy, especially when they try to conceal prior claims.
 Assuredly, the insurance company will find out about all of your prior claims – this includes not just work injures, but also car accidents, slip and falls, etc. It is always best to be forthright about your past medical history.

 Having a prior injury typically does not bar you from recovery.
 In South Carolina, if you aggravate or exacerbate (make worse) a prior injury it is a compensable claim as long as the doctor agrees your work injury made it worse.
 However, if you fail to disclose your prior injury and it is later discovered, you could be accused of fraud and may have your claim denied at that point.
 Also, if you failed to disclose prior injuries on an employment application this could be a bar to recovery, but that is not always true.